whosdatt/whosdatt/README.md

 ### 🙇‍♀️: About me:
 I'm a Data Analyst.<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30px">
-I'm working at advertising agency
+I'm working in an advertising agency

 I like to read books about critical thinking and how our brain works🧠